TheMisterFish/discord-download-request-bot/README.md

 ## Description

 This Discord bot manages and tracks links posted in specific channels.
-It allows users to search for downloads by number, ignore specific users, and manage link channels.
+It allows users to search for downloads by name or ID, manage ignored users, configure link channels, and view logs.
+The bot is designed to work with multiple servers, maintaining separate configurations and logs for each.

-It checks for posts with the following:
-- A DN number (`'DN : (.+)'`)
-- A Link (`'Link : (https?://\S+)'`)
 ## Features

-- Track links posted in designated channels
+- Track links posted in designated download and video channels
-- Search for downloads by number
+- Search for downloads by name or ID
 - Ignore specific users
-- Manage link channels (add, remove, scan)
+- Manage link channels (add, remove, scan, list)
+- View and download server-specific logs
 - Automatic scanning of messages in link channels
+- Server-specific configurations and databases
+- Cooldown management for commands

 ## Requirements

 - Python 3.8+
 - py-cord
 - python-dotenv
+- fuzzywuzzy
+- python-Levenshtein
+- pandas

 ## Installation